farmera/sare_grant/kites_balloons_drones.md

 ![](img/nadar.png)
 ###### Figure 1.
 Gaspard-Félix Tournachon hangs on, makes history.

-Whatever method is used the object remains the same: position one or more cameras at sufficient height, point them down (or as close to nadir as possible), get the shot, and return the camera[s] safely to the ground.
-None of the methods discussed in this report performs ideally in all situation without producing error.
+Whatever method is used the object remains the same: position camera[s] at sufficient height, point them down (or as close to nadir as possible), get the shots, and return safely to the ground.
+None of the methods discussed here performs ideally in all situations without error.

 #### Kites
 * Kites are easy to understand.